petr-tik/clj-fib-to-dec/README.md

 ### Basic puzzle

-Write dec-to-fib and fib-to-dec  converters.
+- [x] Write dec-to-fib and fib-to-dec converters.

 ### Harder

-Make sure the dec-to-fib converter outputs a number with the fewest 1's
+- [x] Make sure the dec-to-fib converter outputs a number with the fewest 1's.
+The current method implements an algo with the fewest 1s

 ### Even more interesting

-Make sure the dec-to-fib converter outputs a number with the most 1's
+- [ ] Make sure the dec-to-fib converter outputs a number with the most 1's

 ## License